wp-plugins/revisionary/readme.txt

 == Changelog ==

+= 1.1.6-dev =
+* BugFix : Revised Post Title was not displayed in Revisions Manager

 = 1.1.5 - 29 June 2011 =
 * BugFix : Markup error in Revisions Manager for Administrators / Editors, especially noticeable in WP 3.2
 * BugFix : "save as pending revision" checkbox in Publish metabox caused formatting error with IE9